 How much does it cost to apply and what are the major deadlines?

-The final deadline to submit an application for Fall 2017 admission to the doctoral program in Chemistry is December 1, 2016.
+The final deadline to submit an application for Fall 2018 admission to the doctoral program in Chemistry is December 1, 2018.
 The application fee is $85.
-The Chemistry department does not offer fee waivers, as the application fee pays for the time and effort that goes into processing and reviewing each application.

 How do I apply?